-Resources - The proposal to provide the bring sites service in house from 1 April 2014 pending a full review of recycling services in April 2015 will achieve minimum savings of £77,000 over the current contract cost.
+Resources - The proposal to provide the bring sites service in house from 1 April 2014 pending a full review of recycling services in April 2015 will achieve minimum savings of £77,000, (after allowing for £49,000 invest to save savings to repay capital investment) over the current contract cost.
 A full review of bring sites has been undertaken to ensure that only those sites that are used will be serviced from 1 April 2014, and bringing this service in house will achieve the best financial outcome for the Council.
-New vehicles will be needed to provide this service, and it is proposed that these are funded via the savings generated.
-If the review of recycling that will be carried out in 2015, decides that the service should be outsourced, the vehicles will be included in the tender specification so that any new provider takes responsibility for using these vehicles in the provision of the service.
+New vehicles and other ancillary equipment will be needed to provide this service, and it is proposed that these are funded via the savings generated.
+If the review of recycling that will be carried out in 2015, decides that the service should be outsourced, the vehicles and equipment will be included in the tender specification so that any new provider takes responsibility for using these in the provision of the service.
 The savings achievable of £77,000 do not include any income from the sale of recyclates as prices would have to be agreed with merchants for their sale and a separate procurement exercise needs to be carried out in order to determine the rates that could be achievable per tonne of recycling.
+The new vehicles and equipment required to deliver this service will cost £227,000, and it is proposed that these be funded from capital receipts in the first instance.
+This capital funding will be repayable from revenue savings over a period of 4-5 years, at £49,000 per annum.